 Still, 64% of our users export emails as HTML archive and HTML files.

 We are really curious who you are and why you keep doing this 🙂

 We’ll appreciate it if you let us know.
 And if we should integrate with more ESPs, just let us know.

-Quick question: every month, 1,000 finished emails are not exported.
+Quick question: every month, 1,000 emails finished is not exported.
 Guys, what do you do with those emails?
 You cannot just copy and paste the code, because the chances are the layout is broken.
 The emails you copy this way do not have the CSS code;

 On May 21, we released this option.